At the time of this writing, any domains mentioned as examples were found unregistered or available for sale.

 - Not contain numbers or hyphens

 Don't get married to one word or phrase.
-You may have favorites already by the time you get ready to narrow your results.
-If you find that it doesn't fit criteria above, be ready to strike it and move on.
+You may already have favorites by the time you get ready to narrow your results.
+If you find that it doesn't fit the criteria above, be ready to strike it and move on.
 Whether it's in use by another organization, not quite accurate to what you sell, or just too long or complex, you'll want to hold out for a more ideal domain.

 Once you've got your list down to 5-10 options, you'll want to make sure no variants are taken by other businesses, and that social media accounts are available.
 NameChk checks more than 150 social media and blogging platforms to ensure a user name is available, while Instant Domain Search checks the availability of domains and variants.

 Finally, once you decide on a name, buy it and any important variations (including different TLD variants)right away.
 It's also a good idea to buy your domain name quickly after searching for it - there are bots that purchase domains that have been recently searched (to sell them for a profit later), as well as bots that buy domains similar to recently purchased ones.
 Now that you've chosen a name, be sure to review our blog post on steps to setting up your domain to finish the process.
 After you've picked the perfect domain name, it's time to start building your own ecommerce store.
 Volusion offers a 14-day free trial of our all-in-one ecommerce software.
 From easily building a custom store to listing your products with a click, Volusion is the easiest way to sell online.
 See for yourself why Volusion merchants sell an average of 2.8x more than merchants using other ecommerce platforms.

 Have questions or comments about choosing a domain name for your ecommerce website?
 Use the comments section below!